 The vacant land in Walpole, as in much of the Boston metropolitan area, continues to be subjected to development pressure.
 According to MassBuilds, Walpole currently has 2 projects in the development pipeline.
-Recently completed projects include Pennington Crossing a 55+ adult condominium community.
+Pennington Crossing, a 55+ adult condominium community, is underway with the first of four buildings completed to build 50 of the planned 186 units.
 A listing of developments under construction or recently completed in the Town is below: